Your Donation Matters—Thank You!

 55 Taylor Street

 San Francisco, CA 94102-3916

-Happily, the success of RNLMI now supports two NEW composer-focused programs—”SFCA+1″, inaugurated in 2015 to celebrate our 30th season, and “Wild Card Commissions”, new in 2016.
+Happily, the success of RNLMI now supports two NEW composer-focused programs—SFCA+1, inaugurated to celebrate SFCA’s 30th season, and Wild Card Commissions, new in 2016.
 SFCA+1 is designed to expand the repertoire for chamber choir and a single instrument.
-Wild Card Commissions, designed to underwrite commissions to and showcasing of more composers whom we admire, treats us all to world premieres from two diverse composers—Robin Estrada (March 2016) and Veronika Krausas (June).
+Wild Card Commissions underwrites commissions to more composers whom SFCA admires, and this spring treats you to world premieres from two very diverse composers—Robin Estrada (March) and Veronika Krausas (June).
 SFCA couldn’t have imagined so many significant developments, built on its recent accomplishments:

-- Winning the national Chorus America/ASCAP Award for Adventurous Programming in both 2012 and 2015;
+- Winning the national Chorus America/ASCAP Award for Adventurous Programming—in both 2012 and 2015;

-- Collaborating with local composer/librettist Joshua Horowitz and the Veretski Pass instrumentalists to premiere the unique folk opera, “Lilith the Night Demon”, in May 2014;
+- Collaborating with local composer/librettist Joshua Horowitz and the Veretski Pass instrumentalists to premiere the unique folk opera Lilith the Night Demon in May 2014;